usagitoneko97/klara/A3.LVN/readme.md

 `Assign` is basically any assignment of variables.
 And is the parent node of the remaining 2 nodes.

 **Attr** :
-- `Targets` - is a list of of node representing the left hand side variable(s)
+- `Targets` - is a list of node representing the left-hand side variable(s)
-- `value` - is a single node on the right hand side.
+- `value` - is a single node on the right-hand side.
 For our example, it could be either *BinOp* or *Name*.
 Eg.
 ```python
 a = b + c